Ayushsaxena14/HeartRisk-AI/README.md

-# 🫀 CardioPredict – Cardiovascular Disease Risk Prediction System
+# 🫀 HeartRisk-AI – Cardiovascular Disease Risk Prediction System

 An AI-powered web application that predicts the risk of cardiovascular disease using patient health metrics.
 Built using Python, Flask, and machine learning models, the system analyzes real-world health data to generate real-time risk assessments.